AdamSobieski/Argumentation/README.md

 [Multipurpose Internet Mail Extensions (MIME)](https://en.wikipedia.org/wiki/MIME) can be utilized as a format to serialize arguments to, to deserialize arguments from, to store arguments in filesystems, and to transmit arguments between machines and between artificial-intelligence agents in multi-agent systems.

-Using [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), contents within parts of multipart MIME messages can, wherever a URL can be used, refer to other parts in multipart MIME messages.
+Using the `cid:` URL scheme from [RFC 2392](https://datatracker.ietf.org/doc/rfc2392/), contents within parts of multipart MIME messages can, wherever a URL can be used, refer to other parts in multipart MIME messages.

 See also: [MHTML](https://en.wikipedia.org/wiki/MHTML), [MAFF](https://en.wikipedia.org/wiki/Mozilla_Archive_Format), [Web Archive](https://en.wikipedia.org/wiki/Web_Archive_(file_format)), [WARC](https://en.wikipedia.org/wiki/WARC_(file_format)), [HAR](https://en.wikipedia.org/wiki/HAR_(file_format)), [EPUB](https://en.wikipedia.org/wiki/EPUB).